-mcfoton said about 5 years ago on Working with Large Data :
+mcfoton said over 5 years ago on Working with Large Data :

 Thanks a lot for the episode!
 Tip: instead of Time.now (in the seed file) you can use Time.current, that automatically takes zone into account if you have any set up in the app :) https://apidock.com/rails/Time/current/class

-Uriel said about 5 years ago on Working with Large Data :
+Uriel said over 5 years ago on Working with Large Data :

 Thank you for the episode, greats!